drorm/gish/README.md

 2. Use the `send` command in the CLI: `send path/to/input/file path/to/output/file`
 3. Review the output in the output file
 4. Repeat as needed, using `^P` to bring up the previous command and `enter` to send it

+### priority

+priority, similar to linux commands like cat and echo:

+1. command line args: gish "What is the population of the city of London?".
+Note the quotes.
+Without the quotes, the shell will try to interpret the question mark, and you'll get an error.
+2. piped input: echo "What is the population of the city of London?" | gish
+3. interactive mode: gish.
+Similar to typing "python" or "node" at the command line.

 ### Using Files